ABOUT US

 Our Vision

 The C. Kenneth and Dianne Wright Center for Clinical and Translational Research will catalyze a cultural transformation at VCU, evidenced by increased interdisciplinary research across the clinical and translational spectrum.
-The Wright Center facilitates collaboration among diverse expertise within the university and throughout the communities we serve.
+The Wright Center facilitates collaboration among wide-ranging expertise within the university and throughout the communities we serve.
 Our efforts transform scientific discoveries into treatments for patients.
 By training a new generation of interdisciplinary clinical and translational scholars, the Wright Center will work to ensure our vision is sustained.

 Our Story